ant358/ml-ops-template/README.md

 ## Add some tests and test coverage stats
-Add some tests to the tests folder and run the tests with pytest Fail some tests to check the CI process fails
+Add some tests to the tests folder and run the tests with pytest Fail some tests to check the CI process fails add a pytest.ini file to the root of the project add a __init__.py file to the tests folder